in the archives

 Consummate professional Hardwell continued to deliver the tribe exactly what they wanted.
 Despite the volume being reduced mid-set his electro house set was underlined with Spaceman, Encoded and the sing-along Dare You.
 Indeed, his set was helped by the visual delights of ‘enough CO2 to launch a spaceship’ and African sunset-orange flames.

 Deadmau5 followed next.
 This was to be his new show’s debut with Deadmau5’ renewed quest to be king of the production jungle, comprising of three tonnes of fully computerised LED cube.
 There’s only one other 4-sided shape toured by a couple of robots that I’ve seen, which beats it.
 Impressive probably doesn’t do the setup the justice it deserves, and as he worked out the early kinks, crowds should look forward to responding like big cats in headlights.
 Rob Swire’s vocal version of Ghosts and Stuff had the well-trained flock communicating in unison, Suckfest9001 broke it down and Raise Your Weapon put the festival to bed, cap stoning his closing set.

 The African Safari ‘big five’ was definitely rumbling in the Future jungle.
-Any number of acts could easily have warranted the zoom lens to secure the prized picture of the artists in the their natural habitat; but then along came a Pryda and sat down beside them, and blew us all away.
+Any number of acts could easily have warranted the zoom lens to secure the prized picture of the artists in their natural habitat, but then along came a Pryda and sat down beside them, and blew us all away.